DhawalArora/leadcasestudy/README.md

-# leadcasestudy
-README for Leads Case Study
+# README for Leads Case Study

 This repository contains the code and data for a case study on improving lead conversion rate for X Education, a company that markets courses online.
 The case study involves building a logistic regression machine learning model using Python and Jupyter Notebook.